 So, if your looking at catching a wide variety of fish species, Lake Nosbonsing is the lake you need to fish and Birch Hill Camp is the place to stay!
 We are bait harvesters so we always have live bait and we also sell Fishing Licenses, so if you visit us we can supply you with everything you need for a great fishing experience.

-A detailed Topographical map of the lake is also a gift from us to increase your odds of fishing.
+A detailed Topographical map of the lake is also a gift from us to increase your odds of a good fishing day.
 We will also point you in the right direction to the places that are producing fish at the time you are staying with us at Birch Hill Camp.